alfjl/42HN_Strassenbau-Simulator-3000/README.md

 Aditionally all functions of the [MinilibX](https://github.com/42Paris/minilibx-linux) can be used.

 ### Description
 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.
-(May 2022).

 ### General rules
 * xxx [config-file](#config-file)